 Bihn had back surgery years ago.
 The surgery was successful, however, over time, the symptoms returned.
 A determined man, Bihn was quick to respond to his recent encounter with the pain and sought treatment.
 He scheduled a meeting with his primary care doctor, who recommended he see a specialist.

 "Life is too short to live with pain, and I wanted to avoid any long-term damage,” says Bihn.

-It’s patients like Bihn who inspired the Center for Spine Health at Saddleback Memorial.
+It’s patients like Bihn who inspired the Center for Spine Health at Saddleback Medical Center.
 Dedicated to treating individuals suffering from neck and back pain, the program offers a multi-disciplinary team who provides non-operative and surgical treatment options for patients.
 The team includes physicians, nurses, physical and occupational therapists, patient care assistants and a spine program navigator who works closely to achieve excellence in spine care with the goal of providing expert evaluation, diagnosis and treatment for spine problems.

 A MEDLEY OF CARE

 Dr. Johnson initially treated Bihn using a conservative approach, including physical therapy.

 Non-surgical options often begin with exercise, diet management and core body strengthening.
 Combined with an examination by a physical therapist, the source of the problem can sometimes be identified.

 "Sometimes, it may be as simple as improving your posture, and how you move or lift things," says Susie Roof, director of rehabilitation services at Saddleback Medical Center and spine patient navigator.
 "And if surgery is needed, our patients receive nationally recognized care from world-class surgeons like Dr. Johnson.”